george-pov/YTSkedy/docs/api/http/platforms.md

 the rendered title and optional rendered description, the stored UTC scheduled start, and the platform's `privacyStatus` and `selfDeclaredMadeForKids`.
 The created broadcast id is returned as the provider-neutral `externalResourceId`.
+When the calendar event has a stored thumbnail, the backend records the created broadcast id on the local publication row first, then applies the thumbnail to that YouTube broadcast.
+Thumbnail application is a separate YouTube API call from broadcast creation.

 For a WordPress platform this creates a post through `POST /wp-json/wp/v2/posts` using Basic Auth with the configured WordPress